int91/case-simulator/README.md

 To help make development of this game easier I had made my own tool that allows me to make skins and items pretty fast.
 It's in the SkinSimGenerator folder.

+The skins are stored in seperate .json files, these hold the data like the name, id, and value of each skin.
+This is the same with stickers, cases, etc. Looking back on it, I should've just made it all one big dictionary and store that in a .json for organization and readability.

 I'm pretty sure this version of the game is broken because I wanted to make every menu in the game controlled by one script.
 This wasn't a smart idea as each different menu was made to have its own script.
 Let's just say I learned my lesson.
 All you can really do in this game is just open a case (of your choice) and sell the skin you get.
 You don't really lose money because it isn't a balanced game but just a tech demo of a decent game.